brainstation-au/vagrant-docker-drupal/README.md

 - Get your project database file ready as `drupal.sql.gz`.
 - If your project is a drupal 7 project, the path for the private files should be `sites/default/private`
+- Please note that we handle data directories in a way that every time you rebuild your box, you will get fresh data files that matches with you dbdump.

 #### Follow the steps below: